Research

 Software:

-- Agisoft PhotoScan Professional
+- Agisoft Metashape Professional

 Method:

 Unmanned aerial vehicles (UAVs), also referred to as drones and multicopters, offer a great variety of applications in geomorphic research.
 Commercially available UAVs can be operated easily through an Android/IOS app.
 Our working group uses a DJI Phantom 4 RTK for high-resolution photogrammetric surveys.
 Due to the D-RTK integrated within the aircraft and the additional DJI D-RTK 2 GNSS ground mobile station, which exchange correction data during flight, the Phantom 4 RTK provides high-precision data for centimeter-level positioning.
-From these imagery, we can produce high-resolution digital elevation models and orthophotos using the photogrammetric software Agisoft PhotoScan.
+From these imagery, we can produce high-resolution digital elevation models and orthophotos using the photogrammetric software Agisoft Metashape.
 Our aim is to compare DEMs and orthophotos collected in different points of time to detect geomorphic changes.

 Differential GPS: Trimble R8s/R2 & Leica CS25